jerrybendy/vue-touch-events/README.md

 * Binding multiple touch events on one DOM element
 * Customizable events with native-likely events handler
 * Allow splitting configurations for different DOM elements by `v-touch-options` directive
+* Directive names can be customized to avoid namespace conflict

 ## Install